bastich/CTF/README.md

 	* > 6c 30 30 6b 20 6d 34 20 31 6d 20 31 33 33 37 20 41 46 21 - Hexadecimal base 16
 	* > 154 60 60 153 40 155 64 40 61 155 40 61 63 63 67 40 101 106 41 - Octal base 8

-* Another two basic encodings used that are a bit obscure (visually) are [morse code](https://en.wikipedia.org/wiki/Morse_code) and [braille](https://en.wikipedia.org/wiki/Braille), again decoders can be found online.
+* Another two encodings, that are commonly used but a bit obscure (visually) are [morse code](https://en.wikipedia.org/wiki/Morse_code) and [braille](https://en.wikipedia.org/wiki/Braille), again decoders can be found online.
 The best I found for morse code is [scphillips](https://morsecode.scphillips.com/translator.html) this even has the ability to do audio files.
 For braille you can use [dcode](https://www.dcode.fr/braille-alphabet), examples for *l00k m4 1m 1337 AF!*:

 	* > ⠇⠼⠚⠼⠚⠅ ⠍⠼⠙ ⠼⠁⠍ ⠼⠁⠼⠉⠼⠉⠼⠛ ⠁⠋⠖ - braille (international)
 	* > .-.. ----- ----- -.- / -- ....- / .---- -- / .---- ...-- ...-- --... / .- ..-. -.-.-- / - morse code